Jelai-Bila River

-The Jelai-Bila River is a river of Central Kalimantan, Indonesia, about 600 km northeast of the capital Jakarta.
+The Jelai-Bila River is a river in the far southwest of Central Kalimantan, Indonesia, about 600 km northeast of the capital Jakarta.
+It has a drainage area of about 7,105 km^{2}.
 Much of the land between the Lamandau River and the Jelai-Bila River is developed by agriculture.

 Geography

 The river flows in the central south of Borneo with a predominantly tropical monsoon climate (designated as Am in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is September when the average temperature is around 26 °C, and the coldest is January, at 20 °C. The average annual rainfall is 2760 mm.
 The wettest month is December, with an average of 531 mm of rainfall, and the driest is September, with 45 mm of rainfall.